 Parenteral: Transmission by direct contact with infectious body fluids (blood, vaginal secretions, or semen,) such as contaminated blood or blood products, IV drug abuse, and sexual contact with an infected partner.

-Hepatitis B, C and D start as an acute infection and run the risk of progression into more serious forms of chronic hepatitis and cirrhosis of liver predisposing such individuals to the development of the cancer.
+Hepatitis B, C and D start as acute infections and run the risk of progression into more serious forms of chronic hepatitis and cirrhosis of the liver predisposing such individuals to the development of cancer.
 The risk is even higher if they are heavy drinkers (at least 6 standard drinks a day) and in immunosuppressed individuals.